KostasValeckas/PyLongslit/_sources/installation.rst.txt

 1. Create a clean Python environment
 ====================================

-To ensure best possible stability of the software and to avoid version conflicts with other Python packages on your system,
+To ensure the best possible stability of the software and to avoid version conflicts with other Python packages on your system,
 it is **strongly recommended** to create a clean Python environment for running the software.
 If you are unfamiliar with Python environments, see :ref:`our quick introduction to Python environments <envs_quick_into>`.
-You can skip directly to :ref:`installing the software <install>` if you prefer to not use a clean environment - in that case you might experience software bugs due to version conflicts that are not accounted for in this documentation.
+You can skip directly to :ref:`installing the software <install>` if you prefer not to use a clean environment - in that case you might experience software bugs due to version conflicts that are not accounted for in this documentation.

-**Using Anaconda (conda) ( recommended):**
+**Using Anaconda (conda) (recommended):**

-To create a new virtual environment using Anaconda, run the following command in your terminal (if you are using Windows, do this and all following from the Anaconda Prompt):
+To create a new virtual environment using Anaconda, run the following command in your terminal (if you are using Windows, do this and all following commands from the Anaconda Prompt):

 .. code-block:: bash